"The campus has great scientific facilities, especially the pathology laboratories, where you get to put theory into practice during practicals."

-I was also interested in the specific modules taught on the programme compared to other Universities that I had visited.
+I was also interested in the specific modules taught on the programme compared to other Universities that I'd visited.
 Surrey was also high in the league tables, particularly for student satisfaction.

-I am currently on my Professional Training placement at Liphook Equine Hospital.
-I am hired as a Laboratory Technician and work with many aspects of diagnostics, including haematology, cytology, endocrinology, biochemistry, serology and parasitology.
+I'm currently on my Professional Training placement at Liphook Equine Hospital as a laboratory technician, working with many aspects of diagnostics, including haematology, cytology, endocrinology, biochemistry, serology and parasitology.

-My job involves opening the post with the other technicians and sorting/centrifuging the samples for testing, which can be hundreds a day.
-We aim to test the majority of samples in the morning so the Veterinarians can report the findings to clients efficiently.
-I have gained a particular responsibility to test serology samples which has enabled me to use my skills gained on the course, such as the Enzyme-linked immunosorbent assay technique.
-I now have a keen interest in haematology, encouraged by the experienced haematologist who has taught me to how to recognise different blood disorders.
-I feel I can now confidently make comments about results to help make a diagnosis.
+My job involves opening the post with the other technicians and centrifuging the samples for testing, which can be hundreds a day.
+We aim to test the majority of samples in the morning so the veterinarians can report the findings to clients efficiently.
+I've gained a particular responsibility to test serology samples which has enabled me to use my skills gained on the course, such as the enzyme-linked immunosorbent assay technique.

-I was also offered an amazing opportunity to study abroad and take a scholarship to Brazil for two months where I experienced working in the Vet School in Sao Paulo and got my hands dirty working on traditional farms in Pirassununga.
+I was also offered an amazing opportunity to study abroad and take a scholarship to Brazil for two months where I experienced working in a vet school in São Paulo and got my hands dirty working on traditional farms in Pirassununga.

 Studying and living in Brazil was one of the best experiences I have ever had.
-I learnt so much from the professors and students.
-It was amazing to experience life in Brazil, I have gained new friends and have since continued to learn Portuguese.
-I would highly recommend taking any opportunities to study abroad."
+I learnt so much from the professors and students, made new friends and have started to learn Portuguese.
+I'd highly recommend taking any opportunities to study abroad!